13th September 2019

 Katherine Birchall, Curriculum Lead at Reedness Primary School

-To connect national curriculum subject aspects, knowledge and skills on an even larger scale, the Cornerstones Curriculum is underpinned by 10 ‘big ideas’ that thread throughout projects and develop children’s understanding over time.
+To connect national curriculum subject aspects, knowledge and skills on an even larger scale, the Cornerstones knowledge-rich curriculum is underpinned by 10 ‘big ideas’ that thread throughout projects and develop children’s understanding over time.
 These themes and ‘larger concepts’ as Ofsted call them, lend coherence to the curriculum.
 Find out more about the big ideas and connectivity.

 So, with this in mind, let’s take a closer look at the new KRPs.